ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/04-include_exclude_nets.md

+---
+description: Even though there are no limitations on discovery you can limit the discovery to one or more subnets or specific parts of the network.
+---

 # 04 - Include Or Exclude Networks In Discovery

 By default, there are no limitations on discovery, and all IP addresses are allowed (i.e. *Include scope* is `0.0.0.0/0`).